lquesada/RunTimeSubclassFinder/README.md

 RunTimeSubclassFinder - Find all the classes implementing or inheriting from a given interface or class.

-Copyright (c) 2010, Luis Quesada - https://github.com/lquesada
+Copyright (c) 2010, Luis Quesada Torres - https://github.com/lquesada | www.luisquesada.com

 Original code from JavaWorld: